 “She was just a special once-in-a-lifetime horse for [dad] and for Rockin 5,” Shepard said.
 “Luckily, hopefully, you get to ride a lot of really nice horses, good horses.
 You don’t get to have great horses in your life very often, and she was one of the greatest mares that ever lived in my opinion.”

 Though the Cortes said Rockin 5 was approached from people wanting to buy the mare, the group kept her and raised babies.
 As a mother, Desire Some Freckles produced 31 money-earning performers of $1,666,332, ranking her ninth all-time among cutting dams, as recorded by EquiStat.

-She’s also the number one dam of the NCHA Summer Spectacular and seventh in the history of the NCHA Futurity, based on progeny earnings recorded in EquiStat through the 2020 editions of those shows.
+She’s also the number one dam in the history of the NCHA Summer Spectacular horse show and seventh in the history of the NCHA Futurity, based on progeny earnings recorded in EquiStat through the 2020 editions of those shows.

 Her leading earner was Breeders Invitational Derby Open Reserve Champion Thundercat, a son of High Brow Cat who won more than $307,654 while competing in Open and Non-Pro events.

-Her second-leading earner, Desires Little Rex, was the NCHA Futurity Open Reserve Champion and later was the Open Reserve Champion in the NCHA Super Stakes Classic Open.
+Her second-leading earner, Desires Little Rex, was the NCHA Futurity Open Reserve Champion and later was the Open Reserve Champion in the NCHA Super Stakes Classic.
 A son of Smart Little Lena, Desires Little Rex earned more than $287,519.

 In 2014, her third-leading performer, Desiresomemettalic, was born.
 The daughter of Metallic Cat has won $181,514 with top finishes such as the Classic/Challenge Open win at the Southern Cutting Futurity show and multiple finalist performance at cutting’s major events.